grahamboree/Voorhees/Readme.md

 * Map complex objects to and from json values
 * Multidimensional array mapping support
 * Field and Property annotations to ignore specific values when serializing
+* Optionally generate pretty-printed JSON instead of condensed JSON

 **In-Development**
-* Add mapping option to read and de-serialize in one pass so it's not allocating a bunch of intermediate JsonValue's
 * Serialize and de-serialize correct underlying value for polymorphic type references
-* dll release
 * Serialized object versioning and version data migration system
-* Optionally generate pretty-printed JSON instead of condensed JSON
+* De-dupe multiple references to the same value.
+Handle serializing circular references.

 Why
 ---

-Why do we need another C# JSON library in 2020?
-The simple answer is, we don't really.
-Voorhees was created as a distraction from 2020, but it's also designed specifically with game development in mind.
-This means a specific focus on memory and CPU performance, along with the ability to control these to suit your specific needs.
+Voorhees was designed specifically with game development in mind.
+This means a specific focus on CPU performance and reducing allocations.

 ---